New probe of magnetic fields in the prereionization epoch. I. Formalism: Notation and Basic Formalism

 \subsection{Phase-space density matrix for radiation}

-In this section and subsequent sections, we use the Coulomb gauge to describe the electromagnetic field.
-It is defined by the condition that
+In this section and subsequent sections, we use the Coulomb gauge to describe the electromagnetic field, in which $\nabla\cdot{\bm A}=0$ and there is no scalar potential associated with the radiation.
+The phase space distribution of the radiation and its multipole decomposition -- including the description of the linear polarization in ``E'' and ``B'' modes -- follows the development in the CMB literature \cite{1997PhRvD..55.1830Z, 1997PhRvD..55.7368K}.

-where $\bm A$ is the vector potential.
-In this gauge, the electric and magnetic fields are functions only of the vector potential in the absence of free charges.

-As long as we can approximate the electromagnetic field to be Gaussian, we can describe its general state by a density matrix or two-point function, in the same manner as the spin-states of the hydrogen atoms in Section \ref{subsec:atomdm}.
-In order to explicitly realize this, we use the Fourier modes of the vector potential as an orthogonal and complete basis set:
+As long as we can approximate the electromagnetic field as Gaussian, we can describe its general state by a density matrix, in the same manner as the spin-states of the hydrogen atoms in Sec.~\ref{subsec:atomdm}.
+We explicitly realize this by expanding the vector potential in the plane-wave basis:

 with mode functions given by